 Companies that choose to reduce the carbon footprint of their commercial pump equipment can boast a competitive advantage.
 That’s because about one in three U.S. consumers prioritize companies that actively reduce energy usage and their impact on the environment.

-But some companies and pump operators believe sustainable pumps are too costly or don’t have enough power to get the job done properly.
-With the right pump designed with the application in mind, environmentally friendly pumps can actually save money in the long run while also delivering performance.
+But some companies and pump operators believe sustainable pump sprayers are too costly or won’t have enough power to get the job done properly.
+With the right electric pump designed with the application in mind, environmentally friendly pump systems can actually perform as well or better than gas-powered pumps and lower operating costs in the long run.

 Ask the following five questions when choosing the most sustainable pump for your application.

+The power source of a pump is sometimes the first and only consideration, but there’s much more to choosing an environmental pump.
 Products used for cleaning, fertigation, lawn care, pest control, and other applications are regulated by the Environmental Protection Agency (EPA), and for good reason.
-Many of the chemicals used in these applications are corrosive and can pose a threat to waterways and wildlife when they’re not used according to the manufacturer’s specifications.
+Many of the chemicals used in these applications are corrosive and can pose a threat to waterways and wildlife when not used according to the manufacturer’s specifications.